 I’m sleeping earlier and waking earlier, thanks to my first 9am of my undergrad career, 4 times a week, too.
 I’ve been approaching this strange inflection point in my life, trying to become an Adult but still struggling as an Undergrad (who still needs to Graduate).

 It’s been three years of trial and error figuring out How to MIT, and I’m still trying to figure it all out.
-But there’s beauty in the process, too, as I’m giving it Or MEng?!
+But there’s beauty in the process, too, as I’m giving it one final go.05 Or MEng?!

 25 days down, 250 more to come.
 With that, here is Part 1, Senior Year Edition.

 - Refer to last section: Returning Home. back to text ↑

 - Does that even count as a midterm? back to text ↑